On The $j$-Invariants of CM-Elliptic Curves Defined Over $\mathbb{Z}_p$: Introduction

 \section{Introduction}

 There are several different ways of framing the results of this paper.
-Out main object of study will be CM-elliptic curves over $\bZ_p$ which are supersingular at $p$.
-The results we obtain will primarily be directed towards trying to address the following three questions: \begin{enumerate} \item When are there elliptic curves defined over $\bZ_p$ with CM by an order $\cO$ in a quadratic imaginary field $K$ in which $p$ is inert and where $p$ does not divide the conductor of $\cO$? \item What factors affect the possible reductions of their $j$-invariants modulo $p$ amongst the set of all supersingular $\bF_p$-rational $j$-invariants? \item Given an $\bF_p$-rational supersingular $j$-invariant which admits CM by $\cO$, when does there exist an elliptic curve defined over $\bZ_p$, with CM by $\cO$ which reduces to it. \end{enumerate}
+Our main object of study will be CM-elliptic curves over $\bZ_p$ which are supersingular at $p$.
+The results we obtain will primarily be directed towards trying to address the following three questions: \begin{enumerate} \item When are there elliptic curves defined over $\bZ_p$, which (after base extension) admit CM by an order $\cO$ in a quadratic imaginary field $K$ in which $p$ is inert and where $p$ does not divide the conductor of $\cO$? \item For such curves, what factors affect the possible reductions of their $j$-invariants modulo $p$ amongst the set of all supersingular $\bF_p$-rational $j$-invariants? \item Given an $\bF_p$-rational supersingular $j$-invariant which admits CM by $\cO$, when does there exist an elliptic curve defined over $\bZ_p$, which (after base extension) admits CM by $\cO$, which reduces to it. \end{enumerate} Though they are not necissarily framed in this way, related questions are treated in \cite{StankewiczTwistsofShimura}, \cite{MortonGenus} and \cite{BrillMorClassNumbers} and some of our results can naturally be viewed as generalizations to the context of non-maximal orders.
+Furthermore, there are natural connections between some of our results and those presented in \cite{lauter2015arithmetic}.

-One natural source of interest in these questions is the following observation of Ernst Kani: \begin{prop*} Every $\bF_p$ elliptic curve with CM by $\cO$ lifts to $\bZ_p$ (with a lifting of its CM to $\overline{\bZ}_p$) if and only if $p$ does not divide the conductor of the ring $\bZ[j(E_1),\ldots, j(E_n)]$ generated by the $j$ invariants of all elliptic curves with CM by $\cO$. \end{prop*} \begin{rmk} This ring $\bZ[j(E_1),\ldots, j(E_n)]$ is a very natural order in the ring class field of $\cO$, its structure is mysterious. \end{rmk}
+We note one natural source of interest in these questions is the following observation of Ernst Kani: \begin{prop*} Suppose $p$ is unramified in $K$ and does not divide the conductor of $\cO$.
+Then every $\bF_p$ elliptic curve which admits CM by $\cO$ lifts to $\bZ_p$ (with a lifting of its CM to $\overline{\bZ}_p$) if and only if $p$ does not divide the conductor of the ring $\bZ[j(E_1),\ldots, j(E_n)]$ generated by the $j$ invariants of all elliptic curves which admit CM by $\cO$. \end{prop*} \begin{rmk} This ring $\bZ[j(E_1),\ldots, j(E_n)]$ is a natural order in the ring class field of $K$ associated to $\cO$, its structure is mysterious. \end{rmk}